wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 Lazy CD/CR shares lots of characteristics with Optimistic Concurrency Control (OCC) [5].
-Instead of locking every data item till transaction commit to prevent conflicting accesses by other transactions, OCC optimistically assumes that the transaction's read set will not be altered during its execution, and therefore the locking is omitted.
+Instead of locking every data item till transaction commit to prevent conflicting accesses by other transactions, OCC optimistically assumes that the **transaction's read set will not be altered during its execution (from the first read to the last read)**, and therefore locking is omitted.
+In later sections We will see how the validity of this assumption is checked.
 Read set (RS) refers to the set of data items that a transaction accesses without modifying the content.
 Correspondingly, write set (WS) refers to the set of data items that a transaction wishes to write into.
 It is not strictly required that WS is a subset of RS, because in practice blind writes (writing a data item without reading its value in the same transaction) are not uncommon.
+Both RS and WS are maintained as sets of (addr., data) pairs.

 To ensure recoverability, transactions refrian from globally making the write set visible before its commit status is determined.
 As mentioned in a previous section, SS2PL manitains this property by not releasing locks on dirty data items until transaction commit point.
 In OCC, access controls are not imposed on individual data items.
-Transactions must buffer their WSs locally before they are able to commit.
+Transactionally written data must be buffered in the WS locally before the transaction is able to commit.

+The execution of an OCC transaction is therefore divided into three phases.
+In the first phase called the "read phase", transactionally read data items are either from the global state, or forwarded from its WS if the item is dirty.
+Transactionally written items are buffered in the local WS.
+No global state changes are made in this phase, and if transactions abort after the read phase, no roll back on the global state is required.
+In the second phase, the validation phase, transactions validate their RSs to ensure reads are atomic with regard to concurrent writes to the global state.
+Note that the "atomic read w.r.t. concurrent writes" statement is simply a rephrase of the OCC assumption: The RS will not be altered during the read phase.

 In general, read validation is performed if a reader has acquired a cache line in shared mode without locking it using 2PL principle, i.e. the reader allows other txns to access the cache line by acquiring exclusive ownership before the reader commits.